-This would be done following the endorsement of a design concept for Moude Street Mall.

-- STRATEGY 22 Facilitate major redevelopment opportunities in the CBD and undertake initiatives to maximise the flow-on benefits for surrounding businesses - ACTION 22.1 Ensure that the Shepparton CBD is considered the prime location when determining the best and potential locations for major developments in the future e.g. accommodation, multistorey office, conference facilities. - ACTION 22.2 Work with regional funding partners to secure funding for Sheppartan CBD Revitalisation Project Stage 2 (Maude Street Bus Interchange) for the construction of the bus interchange, retail precinct, piaza and community facilities. - ACTION 22.3 Leverage Shepparton Law Courts redevelopment by promoting retail and office development in the precinct.
-Liaise with landowners and local developers in regards to the opportunities. - ACTION 22.4 Seek funding for and develop a masterplan for the Shepparton Rollway Station Redevelopment (CBD Revitalisation Project Stage 3) which: - 36 SREATER SHEPPARTON ECONOMIC DEVELOPMENT, TOURISM AND EXENTS STRATEGY COT: SF SREATER SHEPPARTON
+Facilitate major redevelopment opportunities in the CBD and undertake initiatives to maximise the flow-on benefits for surrounding businesses

+Ensure that the Shepparton CBD is considered the prime location when determining the best and potential locations for major developments in the future e.g. accommodation, multistorey office, conference facilities.

+Work with regional funding partners to secure funding for Shepparton CBD Revitalisation Project Stage 1b and 1c (Maude Street Bus Interchange) for the construction of the bus interchange, retail precinct, piazza and community facilities.

+Leverage Shepparton Law Courts redevelopment by promoting retail and office development in the precinct.
+Liaise with landowners and local developers in regards to the opportunities.

+Seek funding for and develop a masterplan for the Shepparton Railway Station Redevelopment (CBD Revitalisation Project Stage 2) which:

-- Improves the public space and amenity surrounding the railway station; - Develops improved connections between the railway station and CBD centre; and - Identifies redevelopment opportunities for underublised VicTrack land adjacent to the railway station. - ACTION 22.5 Progress planning for the development of a Youth Hub and redeveloped Shepporton Business Centre within a CBD location (as outlined in Actions 19.1 and 30.1 in this Strategy). - ACTION 22.6 Implement on enabling approach to renewal and major re-development within the Shepporton (BD, and work closely with developers and potential investors to overcome planning barriers.
-Council should: - Support the innovative use of vacant buildings or sites. - Statutory Planning functions should have due regard to the policy priority for renewal of the CBD, and input from Economic Development and Tourism officers as appropriate. - Support the consolidation of sites where this is required to facilitate redevelopment, subject to other planning considerations being met (as outlined in the Commercial Activities Strategy 2016, Action 5-2). - STRATEGY 23 Improve access and parking availability in the Shepparton CBD - ACTION 23.1 Ensure that future transport planning for the Shepparton CBD takes into account cycling access and facilities.
+- Improves the public space and amenity surrounding the railway station; - Develops improved connections between the railway station and CBD centre; and - Identifies redevelopment opportunities for underutilised VicTrack land adjacent to the railway station.

+Progress planning for the development of a Youth Hub and redeveloped Shepparton Business Centre within a CBD location (as outlined in Actions 19.1 and 30.1 in this Strategy).

+Implement an enabling approach to renewal and major re-development within the Shepparton CBD, and work closely with developers and potential investors to overcome planning barriers.
+Council should:

+- Support the innovative use of vacant buildings or sites. - Statutory Planning functions should have due regard to the policy priority for renewal of the CBD, and input from Economic Development and Tourism officers as appropriate. - Support the consolidation of sites where this is required to facilitate redevelopment, subject to other planning considerations being met (as outlined in the Commercial Activities Strategy 2016, Action 5.2).

+STRATEGY 23 Consider access and parking availability in the Shepparton CBD

+Ensure that future transport planning for the Shepparton CBD considers cycling access and facilities.
 Recognise the ability of high-quality cycling infrastructure to create additional visitation associated with recreational visits, as has been identified in main street style centres elsewhere in Australia.
-Implement these aspects of the Cycling Strategy 2013-2017 that are relevant to the Shepparton CBD (as autlined in the Commercial Activities Strategy 2016, Action 3.1).
+Implement those aspects of the Cycling Strategy 2013-2017 that are relevant to the Shepparton CBD (as outlined in the Commercial Activities Strategy 2016, Action 3.1).

-- ACTION 23.2 Review the location and availability of shart term convenience parking in the CBD (up to 15 minutes) to ensure that CBD remains altractive to convenience shappers (as outlined in the Commercial Activities Strategy 2016, Action 3.2). - ACTION 23.3 Liaise with the owner of the Stewart Street car park to upgrade the multi-deck car park, in accordance with the concept plan in the Shepparton CBD Strategy, by including: - Improvement to the Stewart Street frontage.
-This may include creating active street frontage retail or uses at the ground level with retail activities on the ground floor; - Active frontages and uses along the edge of the laneway to the Target arcade; - Identification signage on Stewart Street; - Installation of appropriate lighting and CCTV within the car park. - ACTION 23.4 Undertake a site selection study to identify strategic locations to develop multi-story parking including apportunities for commercial floorspace at ground or upper levels.
-This would include Council-anned surface car parking including (Welsford Street, Rowe Street, and Edward Street) and areas around the education precinct.
+Review the location and availability of short term convenience parking in the CBD (up to 15 minutes) to ensure that CBD remains attractive to convenience shoppers (as outlined in the Commercial Activities Strategy 2016, Action 3.2).

-The project could provide an example and act as a catalyst for multi-deck car parking and mixed-use development in the CBD.
-The Edward Street car park development in Bendigo provides a good example of a Council-led development to absorb car parking demand for additional commercial development in the CBD.
+Liaise with the owner of the Stewart Street car park to upgrade the multi-deck car park, in accordance with the concept plan in the Shepparton CBD Strategy and in accordance with the S173 Agreement signed at the time of sale, by including:

+Improvement to the Stewart Street frontage.
+This may include creating active street frontage retail or uses at the ground level with retail activities on the ground floor;

+- Active frontages and uses along the edge of the laneway to the Target arcade; - Identification signage on Stewart Street; - Installation of appropriate lighting and CCTV within the car park.